lombardpress/lombardpress.github.io/_drafts/2016-08-09-surfaces-canvases-and-zones.md

 The **Manifestation Surface** stands in contrast to the **Item Surface** or **ISurface**, which we see as closely parallel and tightly coupled with, but not identical to a **IIIF Canvas**.

 An **Item Surface** is a surface you can take a picture of.
 It is the instantiation of a **Manifestation Surface** in a book found in a physical place.
-For examples, it is Loyola University Maryland Library's copy of the 1950 edition of Herman Melville's, in which can be found ISurface 1, 2, 3 and so on, instantiating the idea of Surface 1, 2, 3, and so on.
+For examples, it is Loyola University Maryland Library's copy of the 1950 edition of Herman Melville's Moby Dick, in which can be found ISurface 1, 2, 3 and so on, instantiating the idea of Surface 1, 2, 3, and so on.

-When dealing with Manuscripts it is extremely tempting to collapse these two notions of a surface because by definition a Manifestation of the type "manuscript" can only have one Item.
+When dealing with manuscripts it is extremely tempting to collapse these two notions of a surface because by definition a Manifestation of the type "manuscript" can only have one Item.
 It cannot be reprinted, and thus it can only be found in one library.
 Nevertheless, we want our model to work for both manuscripts, incunabula, early modern printings, and modern books.
 Thus we need to keep this separation clear.

 # Separating ISurface from IIIF Canvas